 Latina Teen Suicide Attempts and Acculturative Stress

 This work was undertaken collaboratively with Dr. Luis Zayas at the George Warren Brown School of Social Work at Washington University.
-They wanted to better understand the phenomenon of Latina teen suicide attempts (more than three times the rate of other subgroups).
-They proposed a conceptual model and mixed-methods approach grounded in literature on acculturative stress suffered by immigrant groups and the paucity of adequate mental health care services for immigrant populations in the US.
-With Dr. Zayas as the Principal Investigator this research was funded by an NIMH R01 grant, and produced two publications on which she was a co-author (Zayas, Lester, and Cabassa 2005; Cabassa, Lester, and Zayas 2007).
+We wanted to better understand the phenomenon of Latina teen suicide attempts (more than three times the rate of other subgroups).
+We proposed a conceptual model and mixed-methods approach grounded in literature on acculturative stress suffered by immigrant groups and the paucity of adequate mental health care services for immigrant populations in the US.
+With Dr. Zayas as the Principal Investigator this research was funded by an NIMH R01 grant.

 Eating Disorder Treatments as Philosophies of Gender and Agency

-Over the past 15 years she has been engaged in critical medical anthropological work on eating disorders as biopsychosocial syndromes that both manifest and challenge dominant cultural notions of gender, agency, and moral personhood.
-She has been particularly interested in how psychiatric models of eating disorders enfold and prescribe certain kinds of gendered subjectivity as healthy, while excluding or pathologizing others.
-Her work in this area has engaged questions of how the body figures into (or disappears from) operating etiological explanations for these illness (Lester 1997), how "healthy" agency is implicitly gendered in dominant models and techniques of recovery (Lester 1999), and how presumptions about the "correct" female sexual body informs understandings of eating disorders and the interventions designed to treat them (Lester 2000).
-She is currently preparing a solicited manuscript for the University of California Press, "Cambridge Studies in Medical Anthropology" (provisionally entitled Treating Eating Disorders: An Anthropological Critique), which synthesizes her work on the critical medical anthropology of eating disorders.
+Over the past 20 years I have been engaged in critical medical anthropological work on eating disorders as biopsychosocial syndromes that both manifest and challenge dominant cultural notions of gender, agency, and moral personhood.
+I have has been particularly interested in how psychiatric models of eating disorders enfold and prescribe certain kinds of gendered subjectivity as healthy, while excluding or pathologizing others.
+Her work in this area has engaged questions of how the body figures into (or disappears from) operating etiological explanations for these illness, how "healthy" agency is implicitly gendered in dominant models and techniques of recovery, and how presumptions about the "correct" female sexual body informs understandings of eating disorders and the interventions designed to treat them.
+My forthcoming book, Famished: Eating Disorders and Failed Care in America (University of California Press) will appear in October, 2019. (see below)

-In all of her work, her aim is not to exoticize certain behaviors (of the people who engage in them) as "bizarre"; rather, Lester wants to understand what draws individuals to extreme bodily practices, what such practices communicate psychologically and socially, what kinds of cultural values and meanings comprise or are challenged by them, and how real people navigate among competing moral systems in trying to make sense them.
-She believes people do things for discernable reasons, and that those reasons, conflicted and convoluted though they may be, do make sense if one understands the moral and practical frames within which they take shape.
-She is dissatisfied with explanations that locate motivations solely in the realm of the psychological or in the realm of the social or cultural.
+In all of my work, her aim is not to exoticize certain behaviors (of the people who engage in them) as "bizarre"; rather, I want to understand what draws individuals to extreme bodily practices, what such practices communicate psychologically and socially, what kinds of cultural values and meanings comprise or are challenged by them, and how real people navigate among competing moral systems in trying to make sense them.
+I believe people do things for discernable reasons, and that those reasons, conflicted and convoluted though they may be, do make sense if one understands the moral and practical frames within which they take shape.
+I am dissatisfied with explanations that locate motivations solely in the realm of the psychological or in the realm of the social or cultural.
 People are enormously complex, and often use their bodies-sometimes in violent ways-to try to make sense of their own experiences and to communicate those experiences to others.
-In considering cutting she will continue my exploration of the body as polysemic as well as mortal; as symbolic resource as well as fleshy home; as inhabited by, as well as constitutive of, "self," and as what makes us both truly alone in the world as well as utterly connected to those around us.
+The body is polysemic as well as mortal; symbolic resource as well as fleshy home; inhabited by, as well as constitutive of, "self," and makes us both truly alone in the world as well as utterly connected to those around us.